palewire/django-calaccess-raw-data/CONTRIBUTING.md

 Those files are compiled using Python's [Sphinx](http://www.sphinx-doc.org/en/stable/) documentation framework, which is written in [reStructuredText](http://docutils.sourceforge.net/docs/ref/rst/restructuredtext.html) format.

+To make edits to the documentation, change the ``.rst`` files found in that directory, commit your changes and submit them as a pull request.

 ## Who is in charge of the repository?

 Maintaining the code and handling outside pull requests is managed by the leadership